Empathetech-LLC/empathetech_flutter_ui/README.md

 flutter pub add empathetech_flutter_ui
 ```

-And add the following import to any files that use EFUI's library!
+And add the following import to any files that use EFUI's library

 ```Dart
 import 'package:empathetech_flutter_ui/empathetech_flutter_ui.dart';